ABOUT ME

 Let me ask you... if someone has a full time job, families, kid stuff, appointments, and then is expected to run an *ethical* breeding program in their *spare time*... where in the fuck will they find the drive and energy to do all the stuff that's really required?
 (A lot of the things that I described in the section before this.)
 Literally everything costs money.
 As we're all aware, the costs of living are outrageous right now, and just the basics are putting people under.

-It's a legitimate fear that the public will find anything unethical and put you on blast on social media.
+It's a legitimate fear that the public will find anything (that they deem as) "unethical" and put you on blast on social media.
 Making a profit is one of those things.
 OR.... the *perception* that you're making a profit.
 For whatever reason....the cat fancy culture (and a lot of Dogbook too) have created this ideal that making a profit is wrong.
 Profit = BYB.
 Perhaps another side thought is that now you're just making kittens/puppies to keep up, and so your *focus on preservation breeding* has disappeared.
 I've seen blasts about a breeder who got shamed for using their puppy income to pay some college fees.
 Fair?
 Maybe.
 Maybe not.

 So now, you're burnt out from your 40+ hour week job, running around with your family, and how the hell are you supposed to pay for any of the cat stuff?
 Hopes and dreams?
 You're running on a loss, and now, you find yourself needing new genetics, usually by bringing in a new stud male.
 With cats, artificial insemination / importing straws, doesn't exist yet.
 You have to buy the whole dang cat.
 You get my drift, right?
 By this point....
 ALL you're thinking about, is money.
 The thing you're NOT SUPPOSED to be fixating on, because, ethics.